Join our graduate program

 - A structured interview with faculty may be required

-Once admitted to the Graduate Nursing program, documentation of the following is required: Accordion Closed
+Once admitted to the graduate nursing program, documentation of the following is required:

 - Current RN license: All graduate students are required to have an RN license in good standing.
 All graduate students are required to have documentation of a current RN license, in good standing, to practice as a registered nurse the state in which they live.
 Family Nurse Practitioner students must have an Arizona RN license in good standing, or eligibility to obtain an Arizona license, or meet the Arizona Board of Nursing regulations regarding multi-state licensure.
 Graduate students living in Arizona during their enrollment at Northern Arizona University must have an RN license to practice nursing in Arizona.